This no-bake dessert is a chocolate and peanut butter lover’s dream! Layers of crush oreo, creamy peanut butter filling, and rich chocolate.

 - 5 ounces semi-sweet chocolate, like Bakers or Ghirardelli brands

-- Line an 8x8 or 9x9 square baking pan with parchment paper, with overlay on the sides.
+- Line an 8×8 or 9×9 square baking pan with parchment paper, with overlay on the sides.
 Spray with nonstick spray.
 Set aside.

-- Make the Oreo cookie crust by crushing the Oreos into a fine crumb using a food processor or blender.
+- Make the Oreo cookie crust: Crush the Oreos into a fine crumb using a food processor or blender.
 Mix the crushed Oreo crumbs and melted butter together in a large bowl.
 It may look like there is not enough butter, but it will come together.
 Place into the prepared baking pan, pressing the crumbs down into the pan to create a somewhat even layer.

-- In the bowl of a stand mixer or using a handheld mixer, mix the peanut butter, butter, confectioners' sugar, vanilla, and salt until the mixture is completely combined and smooth.
+- Make the peanut butter filling: In the bowl of a stand mixer or using a handheld mixer, mix the peanut butter, butter, confectioners’ sugar, vanilla, and salt until the mixture is completely combined and smooth.
 Spread over the crumb mixture, smoothing the top with an offset or rubber spatula (sprayed with nonstick spray, for ease).
 Chill the bars for at least an hour, until the filling is set.

 - Store bark in the refrigerator.